mohamedelezz/Todo_list-backend-NestJs/README.md

 * Registration system with reset password
 * Add new task
 * add image in the task
-* Mark task as completed / in progress / created
+* Mark button as completed / in progress / created
 * Pick a date from callendar
 * Edit task
 * Delete single task